 a.
-Any student in a University residence hall who does not comply with this policy will be referred to the student's complex director.
-The staff member may refer the student to the hall judiciary if deemed necessary.
+Any student in a University residence hall who does not comply with this policy will be referred to the stu-

 U.S. postal regulations entitle incumbent U.S. senators and representatives to send first class mail to their constituents without full names and addresses.
 Accordingly, such mail delivered to residence halls will be distributed to residents' mail boxes.